Velkycat/Velkycat/README.md

-- Hello, I'm Velkycat. i'm learning front-end by making static web pages for friends
+- Hello, I'm Velkycat/skaie and I'm learning to become a full-stack dev
 - Interests:

+  - nova, ergy, and the rest of the TCG AoPS community

   - cats

   - art/animating

-  - Python, front-end
+  - Python, JS, CSS, HTML

   - reading